 Please, call me Gio!

-My research interests lie at the intersections of contract theory, corporate finance, and market microstructure.
+My research interests lie at the intersections of contract theory, corporate finance, market microstructure, and Private equity investment.
 In particular, I try to understand how manager incentives translate into market prices and the motivations behind the rise of short-term-oriented corporate policies.

 Outside of research, my passions include traveling, art, photography, and design.
-I spend my free time playing guitar and listening to music, drawing, and reading, as well as trying new food and exploring new places.
+I spend my free time playing guitar, listening to music, drawing, reading, trying new food and exploring new places.